The name of the Association shall be the “Plymouth Argyle Supporters Association London Branch” (PASALB).

 (b) The annual subscription rates shall be determined by the Committee and notified to the Annual General Meeting.

 (c) Annual subscriptions shall be renewable on the 1st of July each year.
-A reminder will be published in the June edition of “Pasty News”, with a second reminder in the July edition.
-A reminder will also be placed on the web site.
-Any member failing to pay his/her annual subscription by the 31st of July shall cease to be a member of the Association and shall not receive any further issues of Pasty News.
+Any member failing to pay his/her annual subscription by the 31st of July shall cease to be a member of the Association.

-(e) The Treasurer shall maintain a full record of the financial affairs of the Association and shall present a complete and up to date record of these at each Committee meeting.
-A duly audited copy of the accounts shall be presented to the Annual General Meeting for approval and be published in Pasty News.
+(d) The Treasurer shall maintain a full record of the financial affairs of the Association and shall present a complete and up to date record of these at each Committee meeting.
+A copy of the accounts shall be presented to the Annual General Meeting for approval.

 6. Annual General Meeting